- Nice and comfortable design, can even go well even with Skinny jeans.

 The store I bought the shoes from fixed all my VIVOBAREFOOT shoes for free, but unfortunately, it keeps happening all over again so I stopped getting them fixed.
 I once took them to a desert festival, but I don’t think they’ll be able to survive another such outing.
 They got super dirty from all the sand and dust, so after cleaning them with some fabric soap and water, the color faded.
 Hence, I’ve kept them only for urban use now.

 However, after all the supposed wear and tear, they are still in a rather good shape.
 It’s been a long time since I started using them and I hope to continue using them for a long time to come.
-Of course, they don’t look as shiny and new as they did when I bought them, but they still serve the purpose I actually bought them for, and that’s what really matters.
-Except for the two issues that I have mentioned, I’m sure that the quality and material used in these shoes will allow them to last a long time.
+Of course, they don’t look as shiny and new as they did when I bought them, but vivobarefoot gobi ii boots still serve the purpose I actually bought them for, and that’s what really matters.
+Except for the two issues that I have mentioned, I’m sure that the quality and material used in these vivobarefoot gobi ii shoes will allow them to last a long time.

 Wearing these shoes to the office and in the urban areas works perfectly.
 They look great with jeans and keep your feet warm in the winters.
 They can work well on trails, but that will wear them fast, so a short 1-day walk among nature would work, but I wouldn’t take to more than that.
 Using them you’ll be able to feel the ground and rocks beneath your feet as you walk and run, so if you want to go for long trail hikes, you should be a pro barefooter.
 But, as I’ve mentioned, they won’t preserve their nice look if you take these expensive shoes for long trails, so it’s not really worth it.
 If you really want hike, I’d recommend the Vibram five fingers (5F) Spyridon MR.

-if you are experienced or new to the barefoot lifestyle and looking for hip winter shoes for work, going out with friends or short nature walks, and don’t mind the small cosmetic durability disadvantage mentioned, these shoes will look great with your new jeans.
+if you are experienced or new to the barefoot lifestyle and looking for hip winter shoes for work, going out with friends or short nature walks, and don’t mind the small cosmetic durability disadvantage mentioned, these vivobarefoot mens boots will look great with your new jeans.